fatmcgav/fatmcgav-netapp/README.markdown

 ## Overview
 The NetApp network device module is designed to add support for managing NetApp filer configuration using Puppet and its Network Device functionality.

-The Netapp network device module has been written and tested against NetApp OnTap 8.0.4 7-mode.
+The NetApp network device module has been written and tested against NetApp OnTap 8.0.4 7-mode.
-However it may well be compatible with other OnTap versions.
+However, it may be compatible with other OnTap versions.

 ## Features
 The following items are supported: